turnerdan/olga/README.md

 # OLGA: Ontology-Linked Generalized Assistant

-**OLGA** is a modular, local-first AI agent framework combining LangGraph state routing with Retrieval-Augmented Generation (RAG) and semantic memory.
+**OLGA** (**Ontology-Linked Generalized Assistant**) is a modular, local-first AI agent framework combining LangGraph state routing with Retrieval-Augmented Generation (RAG) and semantic memory.
 OLGA supports offline operation, persona-aware responses, and extensible task orchestration — all from your terminal.

 ---